Buttigieg Proposes Broad Plan To Counter Racial Inequality

 The death penalty has been one of many examples where racial discrimination has played out.
 You can see it in the simple fact that someone convicted of the same crime is more likely to face the death penalty if they are black.
 Not to mention the very ugly history of the way that judicial and extra-judicial killings have been used to enforce white supremacy through American history.

-It's time to put an end to that, it's time to join the ranks of nations that have put the ugliness of capital punishment behind them.
+It's time to put an end to that.
+It's time to join the ranks of nations that have put the ugliness of capital punishment behind them.
 And while I'm pleased to see states taking this step, and I believe the federal government can and should take this step, too, at the end of the day it is the kind of thing that deserves to be in our Constitution.

 On his failure to diversify the South Bend police force